kovanostra/message-passing-neural-network/README.md

 ```
 . remove-containers-and-images.sh
 ```
 This, by default will remove only tagged images created by the train-model.sh.
-However, you can uncomment the following line if you want to remove the untagged images too:
+However, you can uncomment the following lines if you want to remove all stopped containers and untagged images too:
 ```
+docker container rm $(docker container ls -aq)
 docker rmi $(docker images | grep "^<none>" | awk "{print $3}")
 ```
 Please note that this will delete also untagged images created by other projects, so use with caution.